chrisy781/Computer_Vision_Group_27/readme.md

 ## 5. Conclusion

 ## 6. Discussion
+There are many different areas that could be changed to obtain other results.
+The first and most infuential would be the use of another model than YoloV4.
+The other models as described in the introduction could be implemented and used to obtain possible better results.
+YoloV4 itself is also complex.
+It used many different techniques to come to the state-of-the-art performances on the ImageNet and COCO datasets.
+However the hyperparameters in YoloV4 are optimized towards those datasets, and not ours.
+We could do a hyperparameter search using Random Search or an evolutionary algorithm to find optimal hyperparameters for the datasets that we used.
+That brings us to the datasets used.
+Both datasets were different and resulted in different performances.
+The main difficulty was to generalize towards our "real life application", namely detecting golfballs on the driving range.
+A dataset consisting of solely driving ranges would be best to perform detection on, because such dataset will come as close as possible to the real life situation.

 ## References
 1. Bochkovskiy, A., Wang, C. Y., & Liao, H. Y. M. (2020).
 Yolov4: Optimal speed and accuracy of object detection. arXiv preprint arXiv:2004.10934.